Please see our info-videos at https://thee.ca/getting-started-homeschooling-in-alberta/ in the, “STEP 2: SELECTING YOUR HOMESCHOOLING BOARD”, section.

 We don’t believe anyone can say that they have knowledge of “all forms and philosophies of home education,” but our facilitators definitely have a broad knowledge of the “forms and philosophies” that exist within home education and are supportive of the same.

-We conduct our two visits in-person and [usually] at the family’s house or apartment as the general rule, but we do make exceptions.
+We conduct our two visits in-person and [usually] at the family’s house or apartment as the general rule, but we do make exceptions, especially in this “post-covid” era.

 Our facilitators follow the Home Education Regulation requirement which states that a home educating parent “must ensure that the student is available in order that the associate board or associate private school may conduct an evaluation of the progress of the student in the presence of the parent, if the parent chooses to be present”.
 Most often, the child is eager to show to the facilitator examples of all that he/she has been accomplishing and learning.

-Our approach to these visits and times with each family is to listen, ask, and see regarding the student’s learning and accomplishments.
-While the official purpose of the visit is, in the words of Alberta Ed, to “assess” or “evaluate,” and while the facilitator accomplishes this official purpose, the facilitator does so not from a spirit of “testing” but from a spirit of “show me.”
+No, our role does not involve testing.
+The parent has the authority to evaluate the learning of his or her child.
+Our approach to these visits and times with each family is to listen, ask, and observe regarding the student’s progress and achievement.
+While the official purpose of the visit is, in the words of Alberta Ed, to “evaluate,” and while the facilitator accomplishes this official purpose, the facilitator does so not from a spirit of “testing” but from a spirit of “show me.”

 The parent will receive such help if the parent requests it.